BharathKumarReddy2103/AWS-Cloud/Day-15/AWS CloudFront.md

 **Why Use a CDN Like CloudFront?**

-To understand the need for CloudFront, imagine an Instagram user in Australia uploading a video.
+To understand the need for CloudFront, imagine an Instagram user in Newzealand uploading a video.
 Without a CDN, users in India would have to fetch that content directly from Instagram’s central servers—likely located in the US—resulting in latency due to the number of hops and routers involved.

 With CloudFront: